Optimise viewing for

 Summary

 In this study, there are two different groups.
-Participants will be assigned to a group randomly.
+Participants will be assigned to a group randomly (by chance).

 • Participants in the disitamab vedotin arm will receive the study drug disitamab vedotin once every two weeks and pembrolizumab immunotherapy once every 6 weeks.